Mini Wood Stove Venting Options

 Installing U.L.
 Listed Chimney Pipe

-The smallest diameter size of U.L. listed Class A chimney pipe is 5”.
+The smallest diameter size of U.L. listed Class A chimney pipe is 4”.
 Many tiny stoves on today’s market have a 4” or 5” exhaust outlet.
-Using 5” chimney pipe for these stoves is a viable option to consider.
+Using Class A insulated chimney pipe for these stoves is the best option to consider.

-- Proven to be a safe UL103HT listed Class A chimney pipe system with 2” clearance to combustibles
+- Proven to be a safe UL103HT listed 4" Class A chimney pipe system or 5" Class A chimney pipe system with 2” clearance to combustibles

 - Large selection of components including wall pass-thru, roof flashing, and more